WeAreIconick/time.now/README.md

-# Google Calendar Block for WordPress
+# Time.now() - Google Calendar Block for WordPress

 A powerful WordPress block that displays Google Calendar events in a beautiful, customizable calendar interface.
 Perfect for showcasing events, schedules, and appointments on your WordPress website.